White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 Ways to Use White Pine Needles

-1. White Pine Needle Tea: A simply tea of needles steeped in hot water is helpful to promote expectoration and removal and thinning of mucous from the lungs.
+A simple tea of needles steeped in hot water is helpful to promote expectoration and removal and thinning of mucous from the lungs.
 This remedy is suitable for both wet and dry coughs but when there’s dryness, I like to combine it with moistening herbs like Marshmallow root or Calendula.
 Use for coughs, colds, bronchitis, laryngitis and croup.
 See full recipe below.

-2. Bath Soak: You can add snipped-up White Pine needles to your bath, helping you soak her medicine in through your skin and blood stream and also through your bronchial system.
+You can add snipped-up White Pine needles to your bath, helping you soak her medicine in through your skin and blood stream and also through your bronchial system.
 Add about 2 cups to your bath.
 (Use a strainer cup for your drain.)
-You can also make a tea of the needles and then pour this into the bath.
-A final option is to mix equal amounts of epsom salts with pine needles in a jar and leave for a few days before using; it will store long-term.
+You can also make tea from the needles and then pour it into the bath.
+A final option is to mix equal amounts of Epsom salts with pine needles in a jar and leave for a few days before using; it will be stored long-term.

-3. Face Steam: You can use White Pine needles in a face steam to support the bronchial and immune system and break up mucus.
+You can use White Pine needles in face steam to support the bronchial and immune systems and break up mucus.
 Bring your water up to a simmer and add your needles.
 Place a lid on the pot and let simmer for 5-10 minutes.
 Hold your face over the steam once the lid is taken off (making sure to be mindful not to burn your face).
-I like to use a towel, draped over my head and the steaming pot.
-Breath in deeply for 5-10 minutes to receive the medicine deep into the lungs.
+I like to use a towel draped over my head and the steaming pot.
+Breathe in deeply for 5-10 minutes to receive the medicine deep into the lungs.

-4. Infused Vinegar: You can make a White Pine infused vinegar, which is one of my favorite ways to bring this medicine into my life.
+You can make a White Pine infused vinegar, which is one of my favorite ways to bring this medicine into my life.
 Fill any size jar loosely with White Pine needles that have been chopped.
 Pour over your apple cider vinegar and place your lid on the jar, making sure your vinegar completely covers the needles.
 I use a piece of parchment paper to place between the lid and the jar, which protects the lid from corroding.
 Allow the needles to steep in the vinegar for four weeks and then strain.
 I will use this vinegar to cook with or to pour into a hot bath.
+Learn to make more varieties of infused vinegar.

-5. Infused Honey: You can make a White Pine infused honey by cutting your needles into small pieces and simply pouring over honey and allow to infuse for 4 to 6 weeks.
+You can make a White Pine infused honey by cutting your needles into small pieces and simply pouring over the honey and allow to infuse for 4 to 6 weeks.
 Optional: Strain the honey or use it with the needles still inside the honey.
 What you have left is a White Pine honey.

 Pine Needle Tea Recipe